| Title: | Statistical Reporting with 'Quarto' |

 if non- |

-hook that takes effect before the chunk is run.
-The hook function retrieves figure information from the current chunk to give to addCap
+Adds a knitr hook that takes effect before the chunk is run.
+The hook function retrieves figure information from the current chunk to give to addCap.

 Frank Harrell